ahmedmaghraby/vc-content/pages/glossary/b2b-ecommerce-companies-websites.md

             </div>
             <h2 class="glosary-sub-t">Top 10 revolutionary B2B e-commerce sites and portals</h2>
             <div class="glosary-article">
-                <p>Using our personal experience and the E-consultancy blog reviews, we have compiled a list of top 10 B2B portals, who provide inspiration and have truly been revolutionary and innovative.</p>
+                <p class="text">Using our personal experience and the E-consultancy blog reviews, we have compiled a list of top 10 B2B portals, who provide inspiration and have truly been revolutionary and innovative.</p>
             </div>
             <h2 class="glosary-sub-t">Alibaba</h2>
             <div class="glosary-article">
                 <div class="glosary-inner">
                     <img class="glosary-pic" alt="Alibaba B2B ecommerce site" src="assets/images/Alibaba.png"></img>
-                    <p>The e-commerce company based in China and launched in 1999.
+                    <p class="text">The e-commerce company based in China and launched in 1999.
 It is currently the world’s largest global e-commerce platform for small businesses.
 More than 18 million buyers and sellers from around 240 countries and regions use this platform.
 It showcases a great variety of products in more than 40 industry categories ranging from raw materials to finished goods.
 Alibaba Group does not sell products and services directly.
 Instead, it offers a platform that connects B2B sellers and buyers from around the world.
 The huge benefit of Alibaba is that it is free to join, as it makes most of its profits via commissions and advertising.
 Being a seller, you can display up to 50 products/services with no fee, and with the Gold membership, you get a mini- website to display the unlimited amount of goods or services.
 As a buyer, the only thing that you need to do is “Request a Quote” and let sellers come to you.
 We consider Alibaba to be the go-to English-language platform for cross-border trade and for expanding to overseas markets.</p>
                 </div>
             </div>
             <h2 class="glosary-sub-t"><span>Made-in-China</span>.com</h2>
             <div class="glosary-article">
                 <img class="glosary-pic" alt="Made-in-China B2B e commerce company" src="assets/images/madeinChina.png"></img>
                 <a href="https://www.opencart.com/" rel="nofollow">The platform</a> that is highly valued for its top-notch security protocols.
 It is also reliable in providing sufficient data about your website that will help in content marketing as well as in SEO optimization.
 The platform is open to discussion and has its own forums where people help each other in the laborious process of setting up a web store.
-                <p>The service is flexible and gives you the right amount of freedom, while still handling all the hard parts of running an online shop.
+                <p class="text">The service is flexible and gives you the right amount of freedom, while still handling all the hard parts of running an online shop.
 This can be seen as a perfect and cheap solution for all of your e-commerce needs that can be adapted to any web-hosting.</p>
             </div>
             <h2 class="glosary-sub-t">ThomasNet</h2>
             <div class="glosary-article">
                 <img class="glosary-pic" alt="ThomasNet B2B e-commerce site" src="assets/images/ThomasNet.png"></img>
-                <p>The history of ThomasNet dates back to over a century ago, and still, nowadays, it connects manufacturing and industrial buyers and sellers.
+                <p class="text">The history of ThomasNet dates back to over a century ago, and still, nowadays, it connects manufacturing and industrial buyers and sellers.
 It is the leading online platform for B2B vendor search and product sourcing and is visited by more than 1.9 million customers each month.
 ThomasNet attracts a lot of engineers, facility managers and purchasing agents from around the world.
 The platform is entirely free.
 It makes it simple to find a supplier thanks to its semantic product search technology with informative company profiles.
 This marketplace promotes more than 650,000 distributors, manufacturers and service companies within 67,000 industrial categories.
 The only downside of ThomasNet is that unlike Alibaba it does not allow a buyer to publish a general “Request for Quote.”</p>
             </div>
             <div class="glosary-article">
                 <div class="glosary-videos center">